-Why is it crucial to track conversion rate?
+Why is it crucial to track the conversion rate?

 According to Jakob Neilsen, Co-founder of Neilsen Norman Group, “The conversion rate measures what happens once people are at your website.”
-Tracking conversion rate is highly imperative because it reveals a whole bunch of vital parameters about your website’s health.
-It could be the user experience, navigation, content or some errors that need urgent attention or improvement.
+The tracking conversion rate is highly imperative because it reveals a whole bunch of vital parameters about your website’s health.
+It could be the user experience, navigation, content, or some errors that need urgent attention or improvement.

 The conversion rate is the most important metric that enables you to measure the profitability of your business.
 It can foretell whether your business has a bright future or not.
 And as mentioned earlier, you can use it to troubleshoot a serious problem within your site.
 This metric is essentially a measuring rod that enables you to optimize your website for providing the best user experience and thereby increase lead generation!